pdejan/postonosa/README.md

 2. Send generated overview by email.
 3. Choosing the format for the generated Payment Overview.
 4. Automatic commission updates (Requires an internet connection).
 * **Security & Privacy:** The app works completely offline.
 It does not collect any data, not even analytics about you, your phone, or the payments you enter.
 It does not communicate with any external servers.
 All data storage takes place locally on the device and never leaves it.
-The app only **requires** internet access when you need/want to update the calculated commission rates.
+The app only **requires** internet access when you need/want to update the calculated commission rates and send generated overview by email.

 ## App and Code Information
 * **Automatic Commission Update:** To calculate commissions and rates, the app references the **naknada.json** file located in the assets folder.
 To enable seamless commission updates via a single button click in the settings without requiring a full app update this JSON file must be hosted online.
 This allows the app to fetch and save the latest commission data as needed.
 The variable in PodesavanjaEkran.kt must contain the exact path to this online file.